cpit252-spring-26-IT1/project-manasik/README.md

 Generative AI tools

 We used claude AI as an assistant during this project it helped with suggesting code structure, JavaFX UI screens and improving the README.
-All design decisions and core logic were done by us.

 ---